 This well-established one-day CME symposium offers an outstanding opportunity for education and networking with minimal disruption to your busy schedule.
-At this full-day course, nationally renowned faculty will cover Revolutionary Psychopharmacology: Innovative Therapies for Unment Psychiatric Needs.
+At this full-day course, nationally renowned faculty will cover Optimal Psychopharmacology: From First Episode to Treatment-Resistance.
 You will get in-depth analysis from our expert faculty and ample time to query them on topics that will help keep your practice ahead of the curve.

 Who Should Attend

-The 2017 Psychopharmacology Update is a CME conference designed for child and adolescent psychiatrists, general psychiatrists, geriatric psychiatrists, nurse practitioners, physician assistants, nurses, psychologists, social workers, and other mental health professionals interested in treating patients with psychiatric disorders to remission with measurement based care
+The 2018 Psychopharmacology Update is a CME conference designed for child and adolescent psychiatrists, general psychiatrists, geriatric psychiatrists, pharmacists, nurse practitioners, physician assistants, nurses, psychologists, social workers, and other mental health professionals interested in treating patients with psychiatric disorders to remission with measurement-based care

 Continuing Medical Education